dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 culture you would imbute into your startup or project?
 When were you closest to giving up and what kept you going?
 What tools do you use when you find yourself or your team struggling or getting blocked up?
-Many of the toxic problems that seem into a team and corrode their relationships accrue slowly.
+Many of the toxic problems that seep into a team and corrode their relationships accrue slowly.
 Often, by the time you find them, the problems can be one hundred times worse than if the root cause was addressed early.
 So how did you assess your team members and